lanl-ansi/PowerModelsGMD.jl/README.md

 * GIC AC-MLD: ac maximum loadability and minimum loadshedding with sequential/coupled quasi-dc power flow
 * GIC AC-OTS: ac optimal transmission switching with minimum loadshedding coupled with a quasi-dc power flow

+## Input Cases

+A selection of small test cases used for unit tests are provided in the `test/data` subfolder.
+Test cases are provided in both extended MatPower format and PTI `.raw` V33/`.gic` V3 format.
+Addititional, larger network cases are provided in [PowerModelsGMDLib](https://github.com/lanl-ansi/PowerModelsGMDLib).
+New cases can be created with [gmd-tools](http://github.com/bluejuniper/gmd-tools) from PowerWorld Simulator `.pwb` input files.

 ## Installation